Logo - Life.Understood.

 🧠 Identity, Perception, and Awareness

-These pieces examine how identity is constructed, how awareness is experienced, and how these may persist or transform.
+These pieces examine how identity is constructed, how awareness is experienced, and how different traditions interpret continuity and transformation.

 ⚖️ Fear, Meaning, and Mortality